The Spectral Approach to Linear Rational Expectations Models: Ill-Posedness and Regularization

-Finally, the modern approach to non-uniqueness, as exemplified by \cite{sunspots}, \cite{farmeretal}, and \cite{bianchinicolo} uses the general expression in Theorem \ref{thm:EandU}.
-Here, every solution is represented as $\boldsymbol{M}^{(-1)}\varphi+\chi$, where $\chi\in\ker(\boldsymbol{M})$.
-That is, every solutions is represented as a particular solution plus a part generated by indeterminate expectational errors, also known as sunspots.
+Finally, the modern approach to non-uniqueness, as exemplified by \cite{sunspots}, \cite{farmeretal}, and \cite{bianchinicolo} parametrizes the full set of solutions.
+Like the minimum state variable approach, it commits to a particular algorithm or right inverse of $\boldsymbol{M}$, say $\boldsymbol{M}^{(-1)}$, and represents each solution as a sum $\boldsymbol{M}^{(-1)}\boldsymbol{N}I_n+\chi$.
+The first part, $\boldsymbol{M}^{(-1)}\boldsymbol{N}I_n$, is interpreted as generated by fundamental economic forces (the ones that appear explicitly in the model \eqref{eq:lrem}), while the second part, $\chi\in\ker(\boldsymbol{M})$, generated as we have seen by arbitrary innovation processes, is interpreted as non-fundamental sunspots \citep{farmer}.
+The coordinates on $\ker(\boldsymbol{M})$ are appended to the parameters of $(M,N)$ and both estimated by either frequentist or Bayesian methods.
 The geometry of the spectral approach allows us to see very clearly a serious conceptual problem with this approach.
-Various papers in the literature claim to present evidence of the importance of sunspots as drivers of macroeconomic activity by showing that the contribution of sunspots (i.e.\ the size of $\chi$) is not insignificant empirically.
-However, it is clear from Figure \ref{fig:indet} that the size of $\chi$ very much depends on the solution algorithm: by one algorithm, the solution is $\boldsymbol{M}^{(-1)}\varphi+\chi_1$ and sunspots plays a large role but by a different solution algorithm the same solution is represented as $\boldsymbol{M}^{[-1]}\varphi+\chi_2$ and sunspots would then be said to play a small role.
-Without a sound economic reason for the choice of particular solution, it is unclear that the contribution of sunspots is being measured correctly.
+Various papers in the literature claim to present evidence of the importance of sunspots as drivers of macroeconomic activity by showing that the contribution of sunspots, as measured by the size of the estimated $\chi$, is not insignificant empirically.
+However, it is clear from Figure \ref{fig:indet} that the size of $\chi$ very much depends on the choice of algorithm or right inverse of $\boldsymbol{M}$: by one representation, $\boldsymbol{M}^{(-1)}\boldsymbol{N}I_n+\chi_1$, sunspots play a large role, by another representation, $\boldsymbol{M}^{[-1]}\boldsymbol{N}I_n+\chi_2$, sunspots play a small role.
+Without a sound economic reason for the choice of algorithm or right inverse of $\boldsymbol{M}$, it is unclear that the contribution of sunspots is being measured correctly.
 Thus, the modern approach suffers from a similar difficulty as the minimum state variable approach.

-It emerges, therefore, that the problem of non-uniqueness was never fully resolved in the macroeconometrics literature.
-Although some researchers have found it helpful to think of sunspots as being generated by ``animal spirits'' and such, this does not circumvent the problem that any conclusions drawn rest upon an arbitrary choice of the particular solution.